 The CED Office of Undergraduate Advising provides a wide array of programmatic and individual advising services to prospective and current students as well as to students in other colleges who are pursuing CED minors or taking CED courses.
 The professional advising team assists students with a range of issues including course selection, academic decision-making, achieving personal and academic goals, and maximizing the Berkeley experience.

 Advising Staff

-Architecture Major Adviser, Last Names A-N: Rachel Klein, 250 Wurster Hall, rachelk@berkeley.edu, 510-642-4944
+Architecture Major Adviser Rhommel Canare 250 Wurster Hall rhommel.canare@berkeley.edu (rachelk@berkeley.edu) 510-642-4944